Oats worthy of sowing

 Myrica cerifera: A Tree That Makes Scents

-Wax Myrtle was the Indians’ minimart of the forest.
+Wax Myrtle was the natives’ minimart of the forest.

 Need some spice?
 Drop by the Wax Myrtle tree.
 How about a little something for the peace pipe?
 Drop by the Wax Myrtle tree.
 Are the mosquitoes bothering you?
 Drop by the Wax Myrtle tree.
 Want to see a Tachycineta bicolor?
 Drop by the Wax Myrtle.
 Tree Swallows in winter love it, eating the berries in a whirlwind.
 If you’re a birder other winged-ones that like the high-energy berries include the Bobwhite, Wild Turkey, Wablers, Vireos, Kinglets and the tiny Carolina Wren, which is more tail than bird.